mateus-cortiano/obs-auto-window-switcher/README.md

 **TO DO**
 1. Dynamically add or remove number of possible target sources.
 2. Dynamically change the target window class and executable.
-3. The possibility to add more than one target class and executable.
+3. The possibility to add more than one target class and executable (e.g., to target multiple poker sites).
 4. Add start/stop button.
 5. Fix crashing on exit.